 Why have a Choreographic Lab?

-Through this process, Dance Victoria is interested in identifying new voices (choreographers, interpreters).
+Dance Victoria is interested in identifying new choreographer and interpreter voices.
 This project:

 What is a Choreographic Lab?